Type of child care

 For a single child, it is usually cheaper than hiring a nanny.

-Care is always available during opening hours.
+School hours care is always available, except on school holidays.
 The centre will manage replacement staff if any carer is ill or unavailable.

-Provides a structured program with routine and activities.
+An early childhood learning environment that provides a structured childcare program with routines and activities.

-Child meets a range of other children and educators.
+The child meets a range of other school aged children and educators.

 Less individual attention than nanny or au pair.

-Child may find it hard to settle in to unfamiliar environment.
+The child may find it hard to settle into an unfamiliar environment.

-Many centres have long waiting lists and fees can be expensive.
+Many centres have long waiting lists and the fees for their high quality early learning and care services can be expensive.

 May not be flexible enough to suit your child's individual temperament and needs.